The red fox is a common sight in North America, and I wanted to find out how they navigate.

 Foxes perform a move called ‘mousing’ where they jump into the air landing a strike from above.
 It has been noted in a study that foxes tend to prefer to jump in a north-easterly direction, 20 degrees off from magnetic North.
 Due to this, it is thought that the red fox can use the magnetic field as a rangefinder to estimate the distance to the prey to make the pounce more accurate.

 The fox, birds, bees, and other animals use the earth’s magnetic force to their advantage.

 It is thought that cryptochrome in the eye allows the fox to see a ring of shadow on its retina.
-This is then superimposed on its surroundings and always fixed towards magnetic North.
+This is then superimposed on its surroundings and permanently fixed towards magnetic North.
 The fox lines up the shadow with where it hears the prey, always being at a fixed distance away when it launches an attack.

 How Do Foxes Communicate?

-The barking sequence, ow-wow-wow-wow, is high pitched and is thought to be an identification system.
+The barking sequence, ow-wow-wow-wow, is high-pitched and is thought to be an identification system.
 Foxes can tell each other apart by this call.